-Multi-hyphenate businesswoman and Real Housewives of New York City star Bethenny Frankel, 48, has a lot on her hands – a new Skinnygirl Jeans collection with the Home Shopping Network, a thriving reality television career, plus major endeavors in philanthropy – and she told HollywoodLife EXCLUSIVELY on April 5 at the Variety Power of Women luncheon that her daughter, Bryn, 8, helps her make it all work.
+Multi-hyphenate businesswoman and Real Housewives of New York City star Bethenny Frankel, 48, has a lot on her plate – a new Skinnygirl Jeans collection with the Home Shopping Network, a thriving reality television career, plus major endeavors in philanthropy – and she told HollywoodLife EXCLUSIVELY on April 5 at the Variety Power of Women luncheon that her daughter, Bryn, 8, helps her make it all work.
 “I balance it all because I’m a homebody, and, most of the time I’m home with my daughter,” Bethenny revealed.
-“My daughter gives me balance, because when I’m with her, I don’t have a nanny, and I’m at pick up and drop off [at school] everyday.
-I’ll be in pajamas, but I am at pick up and drop off.”
+“My daughter gives me balance, because when I’m with her, I don’t have a nanny, and I’m at pick up and drop off [at school] every day.
+I’ll be in pajamas, but I am at pick up and drop off at school.”

 Be sure to check out HollywoodLife’s EXCLUSIVE full interview with Bethenny above at the Variety event, which was sponsored by Audi, Lifetime, and SheaMoisture.